clicon/clixon/datastore/README.md

 - A directory where to store databases
 - A yang specification.
 This needs to be parsed using the Clixon yang_parse() method.

-A client calling the API needs to (1)load a plugin and (2)connect to a datastore.
+A client calling the API needs to:
+1. Load a plugin and
+2. Connect to a datastore.
 You can connect to several datastores, even concurrently, but in practice in Clixon, you connect to a single store.

 After connecting to a datastore, you can create and modify databases